lingabo/QuizApp/README.md

 # QuizApp
-Quiz App est une application web qui permet aux développeurs JavaScript d'évaluer leur niveau.
+Quiz App is a web application that allows JavaScript developers to evaluate their level.